 Aliyah Amarshi, Managing Director

 As a child growing up in Vancouver, Aliyah fondly remembers watching Carousel Theatre for Young People productions and seeing stories come to life on stage.
-She is excited to now be a part of this incredible organization that continues to create imaginative, inspiring and enlightening experiences that expose the young and young at heart to the magic of live theatre.
+She is fortunate to now be a part of this incredible organization that ignites the imaginations of the young and young at heart.
 Aliyah is an MBA graduate from the Sauder School of Business at UBC and combines this business knowledge with a life-long passion for the performing arts.
 She currently sits on the Board of Directors of the Greater Vancouver Professional Theatre Alliance and advises on special projects for the Arts & Culture Portfolio of the Ismaili Council of BC.